jdelaune/oauth2-client-bundle/README.md

 ## Overview

 Allow for the protection of resources via OAuth2.
-Provides a Symfony Firewall for basic Bearer Access Tokens for securing APIs or the Authorization Code grant type for securing application.
+Provides two Symfony firewalls.
+One for checking bearer access tokens for securing API application.
 The access tokens can be provided via a header (recommended) or query e.g. `Authorization: Bearer {Access Token}` or `http://example.com/resource?access_token={Access Token}`.
+The other firewall is for securing web applications via the authorization code grant type.

 ## Installation